shubham1008042/Nodejs/README.md

 # Nodejs
-In these above files, an apllication is made with express framework
+In these above files, an application is made with express framework